Video Marketing: Will it Improve SEO Rankings?

-There are a few major reasons why videos improves SEO rankings.
+There are a few major reasons why videos improve SEO rankings.
 One big reason is that they create a lot of backlinks to a website.
-Also, they stir up more interest online because a lot of Internet users would rather get information visually and orally rather than having to do the reading.
-Another thing to consider is that videos themselves will rank in SERPs, and this means they can create another channel to your website.
+Also, they stir up more interest online because a lot of Internet users would rather get information visually and orally rather than have to do the reading.
+Another thing to consider is that the videos themselves will rank in SERPs, and this means they can create another channel for your website.

 Create a video that people like and they’ll create links to it.
 This will allow you to passively acquire more links to both your site and your video page over time.

 If you want to take advantage of the fact that videos create backlinks, you need to create the type of video that people will be looking for to make a point or explain something.
 By making your video uniquely helpful or desirable, you’ll be able to attract many people to that video and you’ll create a big demand for it.

 Internet users know that videos convey a lot of information in a clear and readily comprehensible way, and they do this quickly.
 Those who are interested in your industry, product, or services are probably always on the lookout for certain information.
 Create a quality video that helps out your audience and begin reaping the benefits when it comes to backlinking.

 Remember the following when you are using video to build links:

 - Always embed your video into your website page rather than posting a link to Youtube.

 - Be highly specific with your videos so that you can create numerous videos and so that your videos clearly explain a particular topic in detail.